 Content or usernames that are considered unsuitable for general viewing are not acceptable.

 If you see a comment that breaks these rules, please don’t respond.
-Report it us instead.
+Report it to us instead.
 We will remove any posts that violate these rules, which means any responses will also be deleted.

 As we mentioned above, Live UTI Free is about evidence based approaches, and we firmly believe that no single treatment approach will be successful for every individual with chronic UTI.